-A massive segment of organizations’ digital footprint today is built around APIs, internal and external.
-As more IT leaders are realizing and acknowledging the size of APIs’ influence, it’s become clear that new methods are needed to make those APIs secure.
+A massive segment of organizations’ digital footprint today is built around internal and external APIs.
+As more IT leaders realize and acknowledge the size of APIs’ influence, it’s become clear that new methods are needed to secure those APIs.

-While many companies today are using the term “API security” to describe their offerings, these solutions often handle only a few of the many functions actually needed to protect APIs from becoming a source of vulnerability that can be used as an attack vector.
-A new mindset, a new category and a true end-to-end solution are needed, and this is where Unified API Protection comes in.
+While many companies today use the term “API security” to describe their offerings, these solutions often handle only a few of the many functions needed to protect APIs from becoming a source of vulnerability that can be used as an attack vector.
+A new mindset, a new category, and a proper end-to-end solution are needed; this is where Unified API Protection comes in.

-First, however, it’s important to quantify why Unified API protection has become so essential.
+First, it’s vital to quantify why Unified API Protection has become so essential.

 APIs: The Double-Edged Sword of Digital Business

 The impact of rapid API adoption on the business world has been mixed, introducing both functionality and risk.
 This dual nature breaks down as follows:

 - On the one hand, APIs have become a development tool of choice in reaction to application componentization, competitive business dynamics, and user expectations for seamless app experiences.
 On the other hand, APIs have delivered velocity and competitive advantage to companies of all kinds as part of their development tool kit.

 - On the other, APIs are highly visible, and their well-defined nature has made them an irresistible target for attackers.
 Some companies are implementing APIs without security practices or authentication in place and not conforming to required API specifications.
 In some cases, sensitive data is being exposed as clear text, placing compliance and overall data security at risk.